Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA) Sees Large Volume Increase

-Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) shares saw unusually-strong trading volume on Wednesday .
-Approximately 203,224 shares traded hands during trading, an increase of 407% from the previous session’s volume of 40,063 shares.The stock last traded at $30.50 and had previously closed at $30.67.
+Shares of Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) saw strong trading volume on Wednesday .
+193,171 shares traded hands during mid-day trading, an increase of 384% from the previous session’s volume of 39,910 shares.The stock last traded at $31.04 and had previously closed at $30.95.

 The Xtrackers MSCI USA Climate Action Equity ETF (USCA) is an exchange-traded fund that is based on the MSCI USA Climate Action index.
 The fund tracks a market cap-weighted index of large- and mid-cap US stocks, selected as a leader in their respective GICS sector for emphasizing climate-friendly objectives.